 Blood Lily Distribution, Habitat, and Ecology

 The fabulous plant known most commonly as the Blood Lily holds yet more surprises for those who learn of it.
 That’s partly because it evolved as native to a surprising habitat range.
-In point of fact, it evolved endemically to a region of the globe that might surprise you.
+In point of fact, it evolved endemically to a region of the globe that might surprise a great many of our readers.

-That’s because the fascinating flora evolved as native to moderately arid sections of the globe.
-More specifically, this beautiful variety of flora appears in both sub-Saharan Africa and the Arabian Peninsula.
-The actions of man have also now spread it all the way to Mexico.
+That’s because the fascinating flora actually developed as indigenous to moderately arid sections of the globe.
+More specifically, this beautiful variety of plant appears in both sub-Saharan Africa and the Arabian Peninsula.
+The actions of mankind have also now spread it all the way to Mexico.

-Even within this territory, however, the fascinating plant has decidedly specific preferences for its choice of habitat.
+Even within this territory, however, the fascinating Angiosperm displays decidedly clear and specific preferences for its choice of habitat.
 This only serves to augment its uniqueness, though.
-These preferences consist primarily of regions appearing at either low or medium altitudes.
+These strong preferences consist primarily of regions appearing at either low or medium altitudes.

-Inside of those ranges, however, the plant shows a surprising fecundity.
-Areas in which it develops include regions such as woodlands, secondary forests, montane grasslands, savannas, and even coastal scrub.
+Inside of those ranges, however, the botanical marvel shows a surprising fecundity.
+Areas in which it develops include highly varied regions such as woodlands, secondary forests, montane grasslands, savannas, and even coastal scrub.
 In this way, the Blood Lily perfectly shows its adaptability.

-This Angiosperm actually develops in different ways in the different habitats.
-Commonly, the plants appearing in temperate regions generally spread via bulbs.
+This creation of Nature also actually develops in varying ways in each of these different habitats.
+Firstly, the plants appearing in temperate regions generally spread via bulbs.
 The tropical populations, meanwhile, generally spread via rhizomes, and usually appear in well-drained areas.

 Black Witch Moth